a1monge/Cloud-Resume-Challenge/README.md

 ### Features
 - **Static Website Hosting**: Hosted on AWS S3 as a static website.
 - **Visitor Counter**: A dynamic counter tracks the number of visitors, using DynamoDB for storage and API Gateway to communicate with the backend.
-- **Serverless Architecture**: AWS Lambda is used to interact with the DynamoDB database for updating and retrieving visitor counts.
+- **Serverless Architecture**: AWS Lambda interacts with the DynamoDB database to update and retrieve visitor counts.
-- **CI/CD Pipeline**: Deployed via GitHub Actions, which automates testing and deployment of both frontend and backend components.
+- **CI/CD Pipeline**: Deployed via GitHub Actions, automating testing and deployment of front and backend components.
 - **Infrastructure as Code**: Entire infrastructure is defined and provisioned using **Terraform**.

 ---